alexschmid3/15.S60_2023/8_hpc_and_efficiency/README.md

 **Submit the screenshot of your cluster terminal on Canvas.** If your Sloan Engaging or SuperCloud account hasn't been created by the time of the class, please follow the instructors for Option 1 to use Engaging OnDemand, which you should be able to access right away.

+## Download VSCode (or just use your preferred editor)

+We'll be working on a coding project and editing some files in this session as well.
+In class, I'll be using the editor VSCode, which you can download [here](https://code.visualstudio.com/).
+If you have a preferred editor, you're welcome to follow along using that instead :)

 ## Questions?
 Email Alex at aschmid@mit.edu.